bernardo-dauria/Rpresentation/RPresentation.md

 This is a *sub-section* slide

-Promt slide
+Prompt slide
 =========================
 type: prompt
 incremental: false
 transition: zoom

-This is a *promt* slide with
+This is a *prompt* slide with
 - **incremental** set to *false*, the default value
 - **transition** set to *zoom*.